 Green vegetables and chickpeas also contain vitamin B6, so it would be a good idea to incorporate these foods into your diet.

 Protein is responsible for building and repairing our muscle tissue.
 However, it also plays an important role when it comes to our immune system.
+If you want to know how to boost immune system quickly, consume a little more protein.

 People who have a protein deficiency generally have weaker immune systems, and can easily get infected by disease.
 By making sure that you are eating enough protein, you can strengthen your immune system, and prevent illness.